aws-samples/amazon-dynamodb-labs/content/design-patterns/ex4gsioverload/Step2.en.md

 ![Searching the GSI](/images/awsconsole5.png)

-Now you can see result of "Scan" opration on overloaded global secondary index.
+Now you can see result of "Scan" operation on an overloaded global secondary index.
 There are many different entity types in the result set: a master, a previous title, and a current title.
 ![Global Secondary Index](/images/awsconsole6.png)